siddk10/crypto-prices/README.md

 I fetched the cryptocurrency values from wazirx and binance public api using axios.
 Used Firebase for email/password authentication.
 Used React-Router-Dom for navigation.

-The wazirx dropdown values were fetched from API, so it takes time to fetch the option in dropdown.
+The wazirx dropdown values were fetched from API, so it takes time to fetch the options in dropdown.